 On the other hand, interest on NRO deposits is taxed as per the income tax slab of the investor.
 TDS on such interest income will be deducted at 30% for NRI investors.
 It is quite possible that the NRI investor does not fall in the highest income tax bracket.
 However, the bank is not aware of this.
 Hence, it deducts the TDS at the maximum possible tax rate.
 If you fall in the lower tax bracket, you can get the refund after filing returns.

 For residents, there is no TDS on interest on savings account.
-On fixed deposits, TDS is applicable only when the interest income on fixed deposits (across the bank) exceeds Rs 10,000 during a financial year.
+On fixed deposits, TDS is applicable only when the interest income on fixed deposits (across the bank) exceeds Rs 10,000 (Rs 50,000 for senior citizens from FY2019) during a financial year.
 Unfortunately, for non-residents, there is no such threshold.
 Interest income on NRO accounts is subject to TDS irrespective of the interest amount.

 Must Read: How to save TDS on Bank Fixed deposits?